 10.2.8.7 Device management using <mgmtObj>

 This clause describes the management procedures over Mca and Mcc reference points.

-If technology specific protocols are used for management, different operations addressing a <mgmtObj> resource (or its attributes or child resources) shall be translated by IN-CSE into technology specific requests performed on the mapped technology specific data model object on the managed entity.
-In this case, the <mgmtObj> resources are hosted on the IN-CSE.
+If technology specific protocols are used for management, different operations addressing a <mgmtObj> resource (or its attributes or child resources) shall be translated by IN-CSE or MN-CSE into technology specific requests performed on the mapped technology specific data model object on the managed entity.
+In this case, the <mgmtObj> resources are hosted on the IN-CSE or MN-CSE.
 Although management requests by the AE are agnostic to the technology specific protocol, the <mgmtObj> resource exposes information about the technology specific protocol.
 AEs have the capability to retrieve this information within the objectIDs attribute of the <mgmtObj> resource.

 In the scenario where the <mgmtObj> resource does not utilize an external management technology but instead uses the M2M Service Layer to perform the management request, the <mgmtObj> resource is hosted on the CSE of the managed entity when the managed entity is an ASN, MN or IN.

 If the managed entity is an ADN node or the managed entity is co-located on an ASN, MN or IN, the <mgmtObj> resource is hosted on the registrar CSE of the managed entity.
-The <mgmtObj> resource and its parent <node> resource hosted on node's CSE may be announced to associated IN-CSEs.
+The <mgmtObj> resource and its parent <node> resource hosted on node's CSE may be announced to associated IN-CSEs

-In the scenario where the managed entity is an NoDN, the managed entities' <mgmObj> resources are hosted by the CSE Managementof the node to which the managed entity is attached.
+In the scenario where the managed entity is an NoDN, the managed entities' <mgmObj> resources are hosted by a CSE with DMG capabilities used to perform Device Management operations on the NoDN.

 10.2.8.8 Create <mgmtObj>

 This procedure shall be used to create a specific <mgmtObj> resource in the Hosting CSE to expose the corresponding management function of a managed entity (i.e. M2M Device/Gateway) over the Mca reference point.
 Depending on the data model being used, the created <mgmtObj> resource may be a partial or complete mapping from the technology specific data model object on the managed entity.
-If such an technology specific data model object is missing from the managed entity, it shall be added to the managed entity.
+If such a technology specific data model object is missing from the managed entity, it shall be added to the managed entity.
 Further operations performed on the created <mgmtObj> resource shall be converted by the Hosting CSE into a corresponding technology specific request performed on the mapped technology specific data model object on the managed entity using technology specific protocol (e.g. OMA-DM [i.3] or BBF TR-069 [i.2]).

 Besides the generic create procedure defined in clause 10.1.2, the procedure in the following table shall be used when management is performed using technology specific protocols.